MediaX-SJTU/MediaX/content/publication/Efficient Variable Rate Image Compression with Multi-scale Decomposition Network,/index.md

 ---
-title: 'KalmanFlow 2.0: Efficient Video Optical Flow Estimation via Context-Aware Kalman Filtering'
+title: 'Efficient Variable Rate Image Compression with Multi-scale Decomposition Network'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Chunlei Cai
-  - Wenbo Bao
+  - Li Chen
   - Xiaoyun Zhang
-  - Li Chen
-  - Lianghui Ding
   - Zhiyong Gao

 # Author notes (optional)